Overview

 How you'll learn

-Accounting and finance with fintech are practical, career-focused subjects.
-As far as possible, learning methods will reflect the tasks you'll be expected to carry out when you start work.
+Accounting and finance with fintech are useful subjects to study if you want to work in the world of accounting and finance.
+Having a fintech specialism will make you stand out as more fintech companies open around the world.
+As far as possible, learning methods on this course will reflect the tasks you'll be expected to carry out when you start work.

 Our accounting and finance course is one of only a few in London which is accredited by six accountancy bodies.
 Our team of academic staff are dedicated to ensuring that your experience and engagement at UEL will be first class.